Dialogue is a literary device that is commonly used to create a more engaging narrative.

 Exposition should be kept at a minimum when using dialogue, because it’s easy for the reader to lose interest if too much backstory is doled out without any action taking place on page.

 Dialogue should move the story forward as well as reveal character traits and personality through speech patterns, word choices and reactions to one another.
-Dialogue can be a lot

 Dialogue As A Tool For Characterization